ljishen/pivpn-docker/README.md

    sudo openvpn --auth-nocache --config client.ovpn
    ```

+   The default Private Key Password is `vpnpasswd` and you can change it in the configuration file `setupVars.conf`.

 4. In case you have any connection problems, try to modify the variables in file `setupVars.conf` before restarting the PiVPN server using the same command from `step 1`.
 You can also create an issue and let me know if I can help you.